Deliver “Delight and Passion” to people

 So, I wanted to change our own way of thinking, and after talking with Umeda, we decided to think about what we would like to experiment with with wood, not just take in what we have, and bring the tools and materials we need to the wood-producing areas, and create time to try and output something through trial and error."

-RESET SPACE_2 is a communication space that was planned and concept design by employees themselves at the headquarters of NOMURA, Ltd. in 2021.
-Reflecting the Fair Wood activities, domestic timber was used, and various mechanisms were placed throughout the space to help employees feel closer to domestic timber, such as benches made of bundles of drying timber, cedar and cypress balls shaped like those seen in sake breweries, and samples of raw wood.
-Incidentally, the timber benches are a product devised by Asami of Nishikawa Baum, and are replaced with new ones every time the one-year drying period ends.
+RESET SPACE_2 is a communication space created in 2021 at NOMURA Co.,Ltd., Ltd.'s Head Office, planned and concept design by the employees themselves.
+Reflecting their fairwood activities, it uses domestically produced timber, and various features are placed throughout the space to help employees feel closer to domestically produced timber, such as benches made from bundles of lumber drying, cedar and cypress balls shaped like those seen in sake breweries, and samples of raw timber.
+Incidentally, the lumber benches are a product designed by Mr. Asami of Nishikawa Baum, and are replaced with new ones each time the one-year drying period is completed.

 The local production team's activities to explore the output began with getting to work with their own hands.

-"Our job is to create interiors, but because interiors materials are directly visible, if we use cedar or cypress, the color inevitably gives off a strong Japanese feel.
-For example, it would be difficult to use them in a Western-style hotel, and because they are soft, they are easy to work with, but they are also easily scratched.
-How do we overcome this?
+"Our job is to create interiors, but interiors materials are directly visible, so when we use cedar or cypress, the color inevitably gives off a strong Japanese feel.
+For example, it's difficult to use in Western-style hotels, and because it's soft, while it's easy to work with, it's also easily scratched.
+How do we overcome that?"

-The project is named "hand design" because designers who normally create concept design on a computer are using their hands to try and error out concept design.
+The project is called "Tezaiin" (hand-design), because the designers, who usually create concept design on computers, are using their own hands to experiment and refine concept design.

-"I've always believed that humans are creatures that think by moving their bodies, so I usually draw as many pictures as I can and make models.
-In some cases, I even do some of construction myself.
+"I've always thought that humans are creatures that think by moving their bodies, so I try to draw as many pictures as possible and make models on a regular basis.
+In some cases, I even do parts of construction myself."

-So, I was impressed by the strength of wood as a material, and we all decided to try using our hands together, rather than just thinking about it.
-When you actually use your hands, you start to feel an attachment to the wood."
+So, having been impressed by the power of wood as a material, we decided to start by getting our hands dirty rather than just thinking about it.
+When you actually work with your hands, you develop an attachment to the wood."

 The "Hand Design" project is not aimed at producing any products, but at developing new know-how for utilizing domestic materials and stocking them as options for creating spaces.
 It has only just started, and there are not many prototypes, but nevertheless, unique "works" never seen before have appeared.